grafana/writers-toolkit/docs/sources/write/reuse-content/_index.md

 - There is no conditional text within pages.

-  Conditional text complicates the source file and makes it harder for external contributors to understand so it isn't implemented.
+  Conditional text complicates the source file and makes it harder for external contributors to understand, so it isn't implemented.

 - You have to maintain two destinations for each link.

-  Notably, for content reused between OSS and Grafana Cloud documentation, you want to within each documentation set rather than having the reused content link back to the OSS documentation.
+  Notably, for content reused between OSS and Grafana Cloud documentation, you want stay to within each documentation set rather than having the reused content link back to the OSS documentation.

   To do so, use [`docs/reference`](https://grafana.com/docs/writers-toolkit/write/shortcodes/#docsreference).

-  If both pages link to the same place, then probably that link shouldn't exist in the reused documentation and this is an indication that the documentation isn't appropriate for reuse.
+  If both pages link to the same place, then that link probably shouldn't exist in the reused documentation, and this indicates that the documentation isn't appropriate for reuse.

 - You may have to exclude certain files that aren't appropriate in the mount destination.